Jetmate/hackclub/workshops/pico-8/README.md

 x = 3
 ```

-Whenever Pico comes across a variable it replaces that variable with the value that is currently stored in it, so
+Whenever Pico-8 comes across a variable it replaces that variable with the value that is currently stored in it, so

 ```lua
 x = 3